 Be sure to pay your credit card off every month to avoid paying APR fees.

 7. Score uber-cheap Add-On Items when you spend $25 or more.

-Anytime you’re making an Amazon purchase over $25, check out Amazon Add-on Items to save up to 50% on items like Band-Aids, Planters peanuts, toothpaste, deodorant, and more.
+Any time you’re making an Amazon purchase over $25, check out Amazon Add-on Items to save up to 50% on stuff like Band-Aids, Planters peanuts, toothpaste, deodorant, and more.
 These items are normally marked down low because they’ll only ship if you’re purchasing an amount over $25.

-8. Shop PillPack by Amazon Pharmacy and get prescription and over-the-counter drugs delivered for free.
+8. Shop Amazon Pharmacy and get prescription and over-the-counter drugs delivered for free.

 Forget waiting in the pharmacy drive-thru line ever again.
 Take care of your Rx needs through Amazon Pharmacy.
 Amazon will deliver your prescriptions in two days whether you’re a Prime member or not.
 Prime members can save up to 80% on medications without insurance, too.

 If you want your prescriptions conveniently in packets, you can get them filled with PillPack by Amazon Pharmacy.
 You’re literally just paying your co-pays and the cost of any other over-the-counter drugs you may need.
 You can pay with a credit card, HSA/FSA card, or your bank account.